Frequently Asked Questions

 8. Who do I see if my student's schedule is incorrect or needs changing?

-Your student´s counselor will assist with all student scheduling needs.
+Your student´s counselor will assist with all student scheduling needs, please have the student email their counselor to set-up a meeting.

 9. Is there a course catalog?
 Who will help my student choose the best curriculum for his/her needs?

 Yes, the course catalog is found in the “Norman Guide”.
-This is available from the BHHS home page under “Students”.
+This is available from the BHHS home page under “Norman Guide”.
 Counselors will meet with their students annually to discuss curricular choices.

 10. How can a student and his parents stay on top of a student's progress in all of their classes?